...

 High 1 Resort, nestled in the mountains of Gangwon Province, is more remote compared to resorts like Yongpyong Resort, which benefits from the nearby city of Pyeongchang.
 While this isolation can offer a peaceful escape, it also means there isn’t a major city in close proximity.

-For international travelers arriving from overseas, this can make High 1 slightly less convenient to reach than Yongpyong, which has easier access to public transportation hubs.
+For international travelers arriving from overseas, this can make High 1 slightly less convenient to reach than Yongpyong Resort, which has easier access to public transportation hubs.

 That said, High 1 is still accessible by car or public transportation, though it may require a bit of extra planning.
 If you’re flying into Seoul, consider using an inter-city bus or KTX to a nearby town like Gohan or Sabuk, then transferring to a shuttle or taxi to complete the journey to the resort.